Frequency conditions for the global stability of nonlinear delay equations with several equilibria

-We leave open the problem of developing appropriate numerical schemes for direct computations of the resolvent via solving the corresponding first-order PDE with boundary conditions on the $m$-cube $[-\tau,0]^{m}$ according to the description of $A^{[\wedge m]}$ from Theorem \ref{TH: AdditiveCompoundDelayDescription}.
+In the general case, we leave open the problem of developing appropriate numerical schemes for direct computations of the resolvent via solving the corresponding first-order PDE with boundary conditions on the $m$-cube $(-\tau,0)^{m}$ according to the description of $A^{[\wedge m]}$ from Theorem \ref{TH: AdditiveCompoundDelayDescription}.
 We refer to Section \ref{SUBSEC: ExampleResolventEquations} for an illustration by means of the simplest example, where an explicit representation of solutions is possible.

-Below we will develop an alternative approach which works at least for scalar equations.
-It is concerned with the computation of trajectories of the semigroup $G$ only and relies on the following proposition which is the well-known representation of the resolvent via the Laplace transform of the semigroup.
-For convenience, hereinafter we use the same notations to denote the complexifications of operators defined in Section \ref{SEC: StabilityOfDelayCompounds}, but we emphasize complexifications of the spaces. \begin{proposition}\cite[Theorem 1.10, Chapter II]{EngelNagel2000} Let $p \in \mathbb{C}$ is such that $\operatorname{Re}p > \omega(G^{\wedge m})$, where $\omega(G^{\wedge m})$ is the growth bound of $G^{\wedge m}$.
+Below, we develop an alternative approach that is concerned with the computation of trajectories of the semigroup $G$ only.
+It relies on the following proposition, which is the well-known representation of the resolvent via the Laplace transform of the semigroup.
+For convenience, hereinafter we use the same notations to denote the complexifications of operators defined in Section \ref{SEC: StabilityOfDelayCompounds}, but we emphasize complexifications of the spaces. \begin{proposition}\cite[Theorem 1.10, Chapter II]{EngelNagel2000} Let $p \in \mathbb{C}$ be such that $\operatorname{Re}p > \omega(G^{\wedge m})$, where $\omega(G^{\wedge m})$ is the growth bound of $G^{\wedge m}$.
 Then for any $\Phi \in (\mathcal{L}^{\wedge}_{m})^{\mathbb{C}}$ we have

-In particular, for $\psi_{1},\ldots,\psi_{m} \in \mathbb{H}^{\mathbb{C}}$ and $\Phi = \psi_{1} \wedge \ldots \wedge \psi_{m}$ we have
+In particular, for $\psi_{1},\ldots,\psi_{m} \in \mathbb{H}^{\mathbb{C}}$, and $\Phi = \psi_{1} \wedge \cdots \wedge \psi_{m}$, we have

 \end{proposition}